GUIDE

 • Update all task statuses to current state

-• Write AI context documenting work completed
+• Save context atoms documenting work completed

 • Note any blockers or dependencies discovered